kamek-pf/tftools/README.md

 ```
 tftools pascal-voc prepare \
-    --input-dirs /path/to /your /datasets \
+    --input /path/to/your/datasets \
-    --output-dir /another/path
+    --output /another/path
 ```

 You'll end up with the following files in your output directory: